Welcome & Overview

 - A notebook to write down information and any questions you or your caregiver have.

-When you’re not in the Outpatient BMT Clinic, your caregiver will be responsible for caring for you.
+When you’re not in the Cellular Immunotherapy Unit, your caregiver will be responsible for caring for you.

 Keep Track of Your Temperature